named-data/NDN-packet-spec/interest.rst

 The Name element in an Interest is synonymous with the term *prefix*.
 See :ref:`Name section <Name>` for details.

+The Name element that can be put in the Interest is further restricted to have at least one NameComponent.
+Interests that include Name TLV that has zero name components MUST BE discarded.

 .. _Selectors:

 Selectors